 .

-(a) Each Lender shall maintain an account recording the amount advanced by, owing to and paid to such Lender pursuant to the Finance Documents, which shall in the absence of manifest error, as between such Lender and the Trust, be prima facie evidence of such amounts; provided that failure to maintain any such account shall not relieve of its obligations.
+(a) Each Lender shall maintain an account recording the amount advanced by, owing to and paid to such Lender pursuant to the Finance Documents, which shall in the absence of manifest error, as between such Lender and the Trust, be prima facie evidence of such amounts; provided that failure to maintain any such account shall not relieve Company the Trust of its obligations.

-(b) The Agent shall maintain an account showing the amount of principal of the Advances from time to time outstanding hereunder and all payments with respect thereto made by the Trust from time to time pursuant to this Agreement; provided that failure to maintain any such account shall not relieve of its obligations.
+(b) The Agent shall maintain an account showing the amount of principal of the Advances from time to time outstanding hereunder and all payments with respect thereto made by the Trust from time to time pursuant to this Agreement; provided that failure to maintain any such account shall not relieve Company the Trust of its obligations.

 .
 All amounts payable by the Trust under this Agreement shall be paid in Dollars.